stereosupersonic/til/training/warmup.md

 # warmup

 ## From Greg Everett
-* heard on this Podcast https://freeletics.atlassian.net/browse/BWTRAIN-301
+* heard on this Podcast: http://wellroundedathlete.net/greg-everett-move-smart-podcast-027/

 # Template